infor-design/enterprise/docs/TESTING.md

 Run a specific E2E component locally (Only Chrome or Firefox)

 1. Run `npm start` to start the app
-1. Isolate your tests with "Fit" or "Fdescribe"
+1. Isolate your tests with "fit" or "fdescribe"
 1. In another terminal instance, run `npm run e2e:ci:debug`

 OR